 If you’re age 55 or over (or earlier if you’re retiring due to incapacity), and you have more than £10,000 in your pension pot with us, you can take out lump sums or an income from your pension pot as and when you like.
 The People’s Pension offer two ways of flexibly accessing your pension savings.

 Taking your tax-free cash up front – flexi-access drawdown

-Then, each time you take money out of that account, you’ll pay tax on the full amount of each lump sum.
+Then, each time you take money out of that account, you’ll pay income tax on the full amount of each lump sum.
 With flexi-access drawdown your money purchase annual allowance (MPAA) isn’t triggered when you take the initial 25% tax-free cash, it’s only triggered once you take your first withdrawal from the remaining balance of the 75%.

 Taking your tax-free cash gradually – UFPLS (uncrystallised funds pension lump sum)

 The second way to take your pension pot a bit at a time is to take your tax-free cash gradually.

 These options will work differently for different people, depending on a whole range of circumstances and factors.
 That’s why we always recommend you get guidance and advice as well as doing your own research.